LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaging-configuration-guide.md

 Social Messaging 2.0 includes the following [features and benefits](https://vimeo.com/515803887/3a9d55f92f):
 * **Single interface for all messaging conversations:** Agents handle social media in the same easy way as they use Conversational Cloud for all other messaging conversations, meaning the same set of agents can support social media while they simultaneously support other messaging channels.
 * **Channel indication:** The My Conversations list has been enhanced with a new icon with the conversation source, so that the agent will be able to identify the channel that the consumer is originating from.
-* **New Social Messaging widget:** A new core widget is now available for all Social Messaging conversations.
+* **Social Messaging widget:** A new core widget is now available for all Social Messaging conversations.
   * View Consumer Profile - View the publicly available social media profile of the consumer you’re interacting with from within Conversational Cloud
-  * Clear context for the conversation - View the consumer post from within the Conversational Cloud, nested under its parent post, to have a clear context about the consumer topic
+  * Clear context of the conversation - View the consumer post from within the Conversational Cloud to have a clear context about the conversation topic
 * **Reply to specific consumer messages:** Agents have the ability to reply to a specific consumer message, to ensure that consumers are getting relevant replies to each of their posts.
-* **Public to Private:** Quickly transition conversations from public social media to private by simply clicking the “Public to Private” button, which sends a call to action button for the consumer to select.
+* * **Invite to Direct Message**: Transition conversations from public to direct messages by simply clicking the “Link to DM” button, which sends a call to action button on Twitter and as a link on Facebook for the consumer to accept and open a direct conversation with the brand.d.
+* **Toggle between public and direct messages**: Go from messaging a consumer in the public channel to direct message within the same conversation, and vice versa (if the consumer has already initiated a message on both channels).
 * **Mention consumer in reply:** Agents will be able to mention consumers with their Facebook username in their replies, so that consumers will get a notification that they have been mentioned by the brand in the native platform.
+* **Internal Messages (AKA Private Messages on Conversational Cloud)**: Agents can send private internal messages which cannot be viewed by consumers, to make notes for other agents regarding and within the same conversation

 ![](img/social-messaging-configuration-1.png)

 ## Considerations and limitations

+* Sources currently supported: Twitter, Facebook
 * Supported sources: Twitter, Facebook
 * Once enabled on your Conversational Cloud account, the Social Messaging widget will appear for all Facebook/Twitter conversations - even if they originate from Facebook Messenger or Twitter direct messaging.
 * **File sharing** is not officially supported in Social Messaging public conversations. **Note:** It is not recommended to use file sharing on Social conversations until officially supported.